metacpan/metacpan-cpan-extracted/distros/C/CBOR-Free/README.md

 - `canonical` - A boolean that makes the encoder output CBOR in [canonical form](https://tools.ietf.org/html/rfc7049#section-3.9).
+- `string_encode_mode` - Decides the logic to use for
+CBOR encoding of strings and hash keys.
+(The word “string” in the below descriptions applies equally to hash keys.)

+    Takes one of:

+    - `sv`: The default mode of operation.
+If the string’s internal UTF8 flag is set, it will become a CBOR text string; otherwise, it will be CBOR binary.
+This is good for IPC with other Perl code but isn’t a very friendly default for working with other languages that probably expect more reliably-typed strings.

+        This configuration is **NOT** recommended; it’s the default behavior because it’s the only configuration that can reasonably fulfill that role.
+This is also the only way to output text and binary strings in a single CBOR document.

+    - `encode_text`: Treats all strings as unencoded characters.
+    All CBOR strings will be text.

+        This is probably what you want if you’re following the receive-decode-process-encode-output workflow that
+        [perlunitut](https://metacpan.org/pod/perlunitut) recommends (which you might be doing via `use utf8`) **AND** if you intend for your CBOR to contain exclusively text.

+        Think of this option as: “All my strings are decoded.”

+        (Perl internals note: if !SvUTF8, the CBOR will be the UTF8-upgraded version.)

+    - `as_text`: Treats all strings as octets of UTF-8.
+    Wide characters are thus invalid input.
+All CBOR strings will be text.

+        This is probably what you want if you forgo character decoding (and encoding), treating all input as octets, **BUT** you still intend for your CBOR to contain exclusively text.

+        Think of this option as: “I’ve encoded all my strings as UTF-8.”

+        (Perl internals note: if SvUTF8, the CBOR will be the downgraded version.)

+    - `as_binary`: It’s like `as_text`, but outputs CBOR binary
+    instead of text.

+        This is probably what you want if your application is “all binary, all the time”.

+        Think of this option as: “Just the bytes, ma’am.”

 - `text_keys` - EXPERIMENTAL.
 Encodes all Perl hash keys as CBOR text.
 If you use this mode then your strings **must** be properly decoded, or else the output CBOR may mangle your string.